themilkman311/thc/README.md

 Notes and design

-- Keys only work on containers associated with them.
+- Attempting to use a key on a container it isn't associated with will result in error.
 - Attempting to store a container within itself will result in error.